pyotrli/whatsapp_chat_analyser/README.md

 - number of words used / time / person
 - number of emojis used / time / person

-the project contains two python 3 scripts the output multiple .csv files that you can then visualise using own tools
+the project contains two python 3 scripts that output multiple .csv files you can then visualise this data using your preferred tools (excel / google sheets / google data studio etc)

 # Prerequisites
 python 3